Quality Assurance

 QA extends beyond product release, encompassing post-market surveillance to monitor the performance of the device in the real world.

 A culture of continuous improvement is essential to maintaining and enhancing product quality.
-This involves regularly reviewing and improving all aspects of the QMS based on feedback from audits, risk management activities, and post-market surveillance.
+This involves regularly reviewing and improving all aspects of the product based on feedback from audits, risk management activities, and post-market surveillance.

 Training and competency